ClemMei/td-docker-compte-rendu/dockerhub-readme.md

 # How to use this image

-This image is the front end of this Node.js application.
+This *docker-db-connection* image is the front end of this Node.js application.

-When running, It connects to the database and then when requesting localhost on port 8080, it will return the connection state.
+When running, It connects to a MySQL database.

+When requesting localhost on port 8080, it will return the connection state to the database.

-If you want to streamline this process,  feel free to use docker-compose.
+> **note :** If you want to streamline this process,  feel free to use docker-compose.

 ## Starting database

 This app is designed to work with MySQL database.
-You can use the official [MySQL container](https://hub.docker.com/_/mysql/)
+You can use the official [MySQL container](https://hub.docker.com/_/mysql/) to create your database.

-run the following command to start your database container :
+Run the following command to start your database container :

 ```bash
  docker pull mysql